We are proud to present Oogway, our advanced entry for RoboSub 2026.

 Oogway relies on many sensors to track both external and internal conditions.

-Our primary sensors determine the robot’s state, that being its 6 degrees of freedom: x, y, z, roll, pitch, yaw.
+Our primary sensors determine the robot’s state, that being its 6 degrees of freedom: x, y, z, roll, pitch, and yaw.
 Our IMU, DVL, gyroscope, and pressure sensor are fused in software to provide an accurate state.
 The IMU, DVL, and gyroscope all have their own direct UART serial connection to the PC, whereas the pressure sensor is read through an Arduino and sent to the main ROS node over USB.

 Cameras